 Official statements and resources provided by Pastor Mapson and our Leadership Team throughout the COVID-19 pandemic

-MBC COVID-19 UPDATE (MAY 27, 2020)
+MBC COVID-19 UPDATE (JUNE 14, 2021)

 Subject: MBC COVID-19 UPDATE

-Rev Dr. J. Wendell Mapson, Jr.
+Rev. Dr. J. Wendell Mapson, Jr.